 Why is it such a gamble for Microsoft?
 Well, Windows 8 sees a radical departure from the traditional Windows “desktop” environment.
 It’s geared very much towards touch-enabled devices, such as tablets.
 Whilst you can still access a “desktop” there is no traditional “Start” button in the bottom left corner.
 This will take some getting used to by many people!

 We predict uptake of Windows 8 will be relatively slow with home users.
 Whilst it has the same hardware requirements that Windows 7 has, it’s been specially geared towards touch-enabled devices.
-That’s great if you own a tablet, or touch-enabled laptop, but it’ll be a couple of years or so before touch-enabled monitors for desktop computers become common place, and the benefits of Windows for regular home users can be fully realized.
+That’s great if you own a tablet, or touch-enabled laptop.
+But it’ll be a couple of years or so before touch-enabled monitors for desktop computers become common place, and the benefits of Windows for regular home users can be fully realized.

 Also, many businesses don’t see the benefit of upgrading their infrastructure to Windows 8.
 Many are still in the process of considering upgrading from XP to Windows 7!